Orban's 6300 Digital Audio Processor

 The 6300 includes analog and dual AES3 digital inputs and outputs.
 The digital input and digital outputs have sample-rate converters and can operate at 32 kHz, 44.1 kHz, 48, 88.2, and 96 kHz sample rates.
 The pre-emphasis status and output levels are separately adjustable for the analog and digital outputs.

 OPTIMOD 6300's outputs can be independently configured to emit the output of the AGC or the output of the multiband compressor/limiter, all configurable to use or bypass look-ahead limiting.
 So a 6300 can be configured to drive an STL with a peak-limited output from the AGC while also providing a fully processed digital radio/netcast feed and a low delay, multiband compressed talent headphone feed.

 Adaptability through Multiple Audio Processing Structures

 The 6300 features two processing structures: 5-band for a spectrally consistent sound with good loudness control, and 2-band for a transparent sound that preserves the frequency balance of the original program material while also effectively controlling subjective loudness.
 There are over 60 Factory Presets wich are our "factory recommended settings" for various program formats or types.
 There are multiple Factory Presets for both radio-oriented and video oriented programming.

 Orban's new PreCode™ technology manipulates several aspects of the audio to minimize artifacts caused by low bitrate codecs, ensuring consistent loudness and texture from one source to the next.
 There are several factory presets tuned specifically for low bitrate codecs.

-Moreover, because the 6300 supports presets that be recalled by remote control, it can be automatically synchronized to the presets on-air at a transmitter-side Optimod when presets are dayparted.
+Moreover, because the 6300 supports presets that be recalled by remote control, it can be automatically synchronized to the presets on-air at a transmitter side Optimod when presets are dayparted.
 The 6300's software can be upgraded by running Orban-supplied downloadable upgrade software on a PC.